Stewart, McDaniels lead No. 25 Washington over USD 88-69 - WHIZ News

 San Diego: It’s that time of year when mid-major teams take their lumps and the Toreros are earning their frequent flyer miles after playing at then-No. 25 Colorado and the now-No. 25 Huskies during an eight-day span.
 They now return to a more appropriate level of competition.

-Washington: The Huskies again struggled with a less-talented team early, but showed they are taking baby steps as they fatten up on nonconference opponents before a Dec.
+Washington: The Huskies again struggled with a less-talented team early, but showed some of their promise as they fatten up on nonconference opponents before a Dec.
 8 showdown with No. 8 Gonzaga.
-Stewart and McDaniels looked less like freshman than they have in several games.
+Stewart and McDaniels looked less like freshman than they have this year.

 UP NEXT